 Schedules vary depending on where you work.
 Ward and ICU nurses work rotating shifts, which will include nights and weekends.
 Operating Room staff and other ship-based teams tend to work weekdays, day shifts.
 Some days may be long.

-Nurses can expect to work approximately 10 shifts in every 2-week period.
-You will usually receive one weekend off every two weeks.
+Nurses can expect to work approximately 10 shifts in every 2-week period and receive one weekend off every two weeks.
 All shifts are 8 hours, including weekend shifts.
-You will work a mixture of day and evening shifts, with 4-5 night shifts in a 4-week period.
-Night duty is expected of all ward nurses.
+Nurses will work a mixture of day and evening shifts, with 4-5 night shifts in a 4-week period and night duty is expected of all ward nurses.
 Shift times are as follows:

 What are the nursing responsibilities in the ward?